-Survivor pension: The widow(er)'s pension is equal to 30% of the deceased's average earnings in the year before the disability began, if the marriage took place before the deceased's accident.
-If there is more than one widow, the pension is split equally among them.
+Survivor pension: The widow(er)'s pension is equal to 30% of the deceased's average earnings in the year before the disability began, if the marriage occurred before the deceased's accident.
+If there is more than one widow, the pension is split equally.

-The widow(er)'s pension ceases on remarriage and a lump sum is paid; except if the widow(er) has a child receiving an orphan's pension.
+Remarriage settlement: On remarriage, the widow(er)'s pension ceases and a lump sum is paid equal to 3 years of pension, except if the widow(er) has a child receiving an orphan's pension.